Calico Ghost Town

 Calico Odessa Railroad

 Odessa Railroad is a small, working railroad that was installed in Calico Ghost Town in 1958 and has been in operation ever since.
-The train ride takes you around the hill and takes about 10 minutes.
+The train ride takes about 10 minutes and takes you around the hill.
 Along the way, you can see some of the old mining equipment and many of Calico’s historic sites.

 Mystery Shack Tour